eriksoeb/getfame/README.md

 # getfame-json-api
 API, getfame for exporting fame data as json for further use and analysis Use the API to get one or more series from a Fame database, into your favorite programming language such as Python, javascript, R other..
-Using fameexpressions you can evaluate series-expressions, converting, summing and take use of all the functionality and power FAME offers.
+Using getfame -e fameexpressions you can evaluate series-expressions, converting, summing and take use of all the functionality and power FAME offers.
 ### Easy to parse and read.
 Custom functions can be used from getfameexpr getfame -e
 #### getfame -e can be used with custom functions inside functions.pro ie common basis year: cb(seriesname,yyyy)